 Processes of Remediation: art, relationships, nature

-This website shares the research and process of white settler Canadian artist Alana Bartol as she develops a new body of work through an online residency project with University of Lethbridge Art Gallery in the spring and summer of 2020.
-Curated by Josephine Mills, the resulting artworks were presented in a solo exhibition in January 2021 at University of Lethbridge Art Gallery.
+This website shares the research and process of Alberta-based artist Alana Bartol as she develops a new body of work through an online residency with University of Lethbridge Art Gallery in the spring and summer of 2020.
+Curated by Josephine Mills, the resulting artworks were presented in a solo exhibition from January 21 through August 26, 2021 at University of Lethbridge Art Gallery.
 Visit the Gallery section to view the final artworks and the Blog to learn about their development.